baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

 ### Once Installed, How Do You Manage the X Terminal
-To kill the Xvesa X Server on TCL, press the `Ctrl+Alt+Del` key combination, and you will get the TCL commandline prompt.
+To kill the Xvesa X Server on TCL, press the `Ctrl+Alt+Del` key combination, and you will get the TCL command line prompt.

 To start the X Winodw System, do the following